 Short Answer

-Both the model and the market expect JPMorgan Chase to take Kraken public before 2027, with no compelling evidence of mispricing.
+Both the model and the market expect Goldman Sachs to be the bank that takes Kraken public before 2027, with no compelling evidence of mispricing.

 1. Executive Verdict